theo-rem/sentinel/README.md

 Weighting, on the other hand, is the process of assigning different levels of importance to each algorithm's output.
 This is necessary because some algorithms may be more accurate or relevant for detecting specific types of CSAM.
 By assigning weights to each algorithm, GOALKEEPER can prioritize the more accurate or relevant algorithms when assisting the analysts with decision-making.

-For example, if SIFT is found to be more accurate at detecting manipulated images, it may be assigned a higher weight than other algorithms.
-Conversely, if color histogram analysis is less effective for a particular type of media, it may be assigned a lower weight.
-In future iterations of GOALKEEPER, operators and analysts will be able to assign weights from 0 to 1 according to their needs and use cases.
-However, in currently available versions of GOALKEEPER, this feature is not available.
+For example, if STRONGLOWE is found to be more accurate at detecting manipulated images, it may be assigned a higher weight than other algorithms.
+Conversely, if CHALET is less effective for a particular type of media, it may be assigned a lower weight.
+In newer iterations of GOALKEEPER, operators and analysts are able to assign weights from 0 to 1 according to their needs and use cases.

 GOALKEEPER compensates for the varying accuracies and grading scales of its constituent algorithms by employing scale normalization and weighting techniques.
 This ensures that the system can effectively combine the outputs of the different algorithms to make accurate decisions about the presence of CSAM.